 John Maxwell's book shows that the best leadership qualities can be divided into 21 indispensable qualities.
 Learn about these qualities, whether or not you have them, and how they can be developed.
-Handouts will enable you to explore the topic in greater depth after this session, and links to videos about each individual quality will be provided, allowing you to watch them at your own convenience.
+Handouts will allow you to consider the topic deeper after this session, and links to videos about each individual quality will be provided so you can watch them on your own time.